The CAE is operating on a hybrid schedule, however, we have CAE staff on-campus everyday.

-If you plan to visit the CAE in-person upon our return, please note the following:
+If you plan to visit the CAE in-person, please note the following:

 Students with disabilities that arrive at UCLA do so with the skills, inner resources, and ambition needed to be a great success.
 However, for some students with disabilities, negotiating university life and academic environments can be more challenging without the benefit of support.
 The Center for Accessible Education serves as a central resource on disability-related information for students, procedures, and services for the University student community.
 The Center for Accessible Education provides expertise in determining and implementing appropriate and reasonable accommodations for academics and housing.
 UCLA students with disabilities are fundamental to the diverse pillars of the University, and we work to support you in accessing the educational experience at UCLA.